 Children take in more air, water and food relative to their body weight compared to adults.
 This increases their total exposure.
-For example, the breathing rate of a child is roughly double that of an adult.
+For example, the breathing rate of a child in its first twelve years is roughly double that of an adult.
 As a result, the amount of airborne contaminants reaching the surface of the lung can be much higher.

 Not only is exposure likely to be higher, but a child’s ability to cope with pesticide poisoning will differ from that of an adult.
-The systems that our bodies use to deal with toxins are less well developed in children and this can make them less able to cope with these substances.
+The systems that our bodies use to deal with toxins are less well developed in children and this can make them less able to cope with these substances than adults.

 As they grow, children’s brains and bodies undergo complex changes that affect tissue growth and organ development.
 Incidents of exposure that would be tolerated by adults, can cause irreversible damage to unborn babies, infants and adolescents.